chantastic/prompt-guidelines/README.markdown

 * Cancel Button: "No"
 * Continue Button: "Yes, ..."

-This is harder for the user to read but might spare some embarassing gender mishaps.
+This is harder for the user to read but might spare some embarrassing gender mishaps.

 ```
 +-----------------------------------------------------------------+